Table of Contents

 This hostility climaxed when the descendants of Esau refused to give permission to the children of Israel to pass through their land on the way to Canaan (Numbers 20:14–21).
 Later on, the hatred was seen in the battles that King Saul fought against them (1 Samuel 14:47).
-Also, King David treated the Edomites harshly, slaying “every male” and placing garrisons “throughout all Edom,” making them “servants” (2 Samuels 8:13, 14; 1 Kings 11:15).
+Also, King David treated the Edomites harshly, slaying “every male” and placing garrisons “throughout all Edom,” making them “servants” (2 Samuel 8:13, 14; 1 Kings 11:15).

 This clash continued also in the reign of David’s Son, King Solomon (1 Kings 11:14–22).
-During the rule of King Jehoshaphat, the Edomites, were called “the children of Seir” (Genesis 32:3; 36:8; Deut.
-2:5).
+During the rule of King Jehoshaphat, the Edomites, were called “the children of Seir” (Genesis 32:3; 36:8; Deuteronomy 2:5).
 And they united with the Moabites and the Ammonites to attack Judah (2 Chronicles 20:22).

 The freedom the Edomites lost under David, they reclaimed under Jehoram (2 Chronicles 21:8–10).
 And the fight between Edom and the Israelites was resumed when Amaziah of Judah effectively attacked the Edomites, seizing their city, Sela, and killing many of its inhabitants (2 Kings 14:1, 7; 2 Chronicles 25:11, 12).